slaclab/nalms/docs/networking.md

 ```
 This utility might be decomposed further into truststore/keystore/key passwords.
 The appropriate keystore will then be mounted to the docker volume at `/opt/kafka/ssl`.
 Keys for each broker will need to be added to the respective trust stores of each broker node.Documentation on SSL for Kafka may be found [here](https://kafka.apache.org/documentation/#security_ssl).

+Instructions for configuring the Kafka truststore may be found [here](https://docs.confluent.io/platform/current/kafka/authentication_ssl.html)

 # Phoebus

 The Phoebus alarm server and logger to not accomodate SSL/TLS out of the box and will require development.
 The workflow that must be changed to accomodate SSL on the Phoebus side can be found in the following file: